MartenSkogh/HPC/Assignments/Ass4/report.md

 2. Find the GPU device ID, create context and command queue.
 3. Allocate matrix and create buffers for the diffusion.
 4. Build CL-program and create kernel for diffusion.
-5. For every iteration, set the read and write buffer arguements of the diffusion kernel and enqueue the kernel.
+5. For every iteration, set the read and write buffer arguements of the diffusion kernel and enqueue the diffusion kernel.
-6. Create and enqueue the sumation kernel.
+6. Create and enqueue the summation kernel.
-7. Calculate the average temperature.
+7. Calculate the average temperature by summing the result vector from the previous step and dividing with the number of elements.
-8. Create and enqueue the kernel for average absoute difference.
+8. Create and enqueue the kernel for average absolute difference with the value computed in step 7.
-9. Calculate the average absolute difference.
+9. Calculate the average absolute difference as in step 7 but on thematrix updated with absolute differences.

 ### Output